ayan-biswas0412/ayan-biswas0412/README.md

 ### Hi there 👋

+Hey there!
+I'm Ayan Biswas, a Web Developer and Electronics enthusiast.

+Currently I am Pursuing my Bachelors in Electronics and Telecommunication Engineering at Jadavpur University,Kolkata ,IN.I will be graduating in the year 2023 (expected).
+I enjoy to solve puzzles and also I am currently in my bachelors level so i love to make small electronics circuits also and also I built this websites in my leisure.
+I can use the power of Cloud Computing (particularly GCP) to deploy and scale software and IT infrastructure at scale.
+Have worked with React, JavaScript, CSS, HTML5, PHP, MySQL, UI/UX design and many other tools to create cool and good websites.I also have interset for the various upcoming defence technologies that are been adopted by govt for defecnce Sectors.
+I am an enthusiastic learner who loves to solve math puzzles also i build websites and cool stuffs at my leisure times

 <!--
 **ayan-biswas0412/ayan-biswas0412** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->
+Here are some quick facts of me:

+- 🔭 I’m currently working on Whatsapp Based Chatbot for College ERP
+- 🌱 I’m currently learning Whatsapp Business API and Machine Learning
+- 👯 I’m looking to collaborate on any kind of projects
+- 🤔 I’m looking for help with any individual or Start-Ups
+- 💬 Ask me about anything but except any free source code
+- 📫 How to reach me: connect me at ayanbiswas184@gmail.com
+- 😄 Pronouns: He/him
+- ⚡ Fun fact: I don't love to code